To main content

 Regional project for migration statistics in Africa

-The purpose of the project is to improve and harmonise the migration statistics on a regional and continental level in Africa.
-In this project, Statistics Sweden cooperates with the statistical body of the African union (StatAfric) and four chosen economic communities on the continent.
+The project aims to improve and harmonise migration statistics at regional and continental levels in Africa.
+Here, Statistics Sweden collaborates with the African Union's statistical body, StatAfric, and six selected economic communities on the continent.